Trade Forex Trading

 CHF - 9%

-Since transactions are in pairs the total will be 200 percent%
+Since transactions are in pairs the total will be 200 percent

-For example the EURUSD pair: EUR USD = 100 percentage% EUR + 100 % USD
+For example the EURUSD pair: EUR USD = 100 % EUR + 100 % USD

 Therefore volume for Majors is:

-Best Pairs to Trade: Because the majors are the most actively traded, many experienced investors only trade the majors because these are highly liquid and their movement tends to be more predictable.
+Best Pairs to Trade: Because the majors are the most actively traded, many experienced investors only trade the majors because these are highly liquid & their market movement tends to be more predictable.
 This makes these majors; USD, EUR, GBP, JPY and CHF the best to analyze using trading analysis as they are the most liquid.

 For Example by just trading EURUSD then a trader will be participating on 85 + 40 = 125% of all turnover volume, which is two-thirds of all transactions.
 This is another reason why some just stick to the EURUSD alone.